 Reconciliation will not happen by itself, and it will not happen without all of us.

 We recognise the path to reconciliation is a collective responsibility.
-In 2026 we launched our refreshed theOne Sydney, Many PeopleStrategy 2025-2032 (pfd, 7MB),outlining the University's appraoch to transformational education, researchexcellenceand deeperpartnerships.
+In 2026 we launched our refreshed theOne Sydney, Many PeopleStrategy 2025-2032 (pfd, 7MB),outlining the University's approach to transformational education, researchexcellenceand deeperpartnerships.

-We invite our community to join us in our commitment by improving your, learning about theaction we are takingas a University and learning about the significance of repatriation for reconciliaton.
+We invite our community to join us in our commitment by improving your, learning about theaction we are takingas a University and learning about the significance of repatriation for reconciliation.

 Events and programming to be shared here closer to National Reconciliation Week.